liclac/liclac.eu/content/bee-movie.md

 That's where I usually sit.
 Right there.

-Ken, Barry was looking at your rÃ©sumÃ©,
+Ken, Barry was looking at your résumé,
 and he agreed with me

 that eating with chopsticks